Five Thai specialty coffee shops worth visiting

 Credit: Jenny Jang

-Roots Coffee Roaster emerged out of the idea of a coffee-centric spot: a place where people who are serious about coffee could meet and appreciate what they do up close.
+Roots Coffee Roaster emerged out of the idea of a coffee-centric spot: a Thai specialty coffee shop where people who are serious about coffee could meet and appreciate what they do up close.
 As a micro roaster, they source only the highest-quality coffee and bring expertise, attention, and care to each batch.
 Yet roasting isn’t their only priority; education is also key to their mission.
 During weekdays, they conduct in-house classes for people who are interested in basic coffee brewing; these cover being a barista, roasting, and cupping.
 And on weekends, they open their doors so that the public can appreciate quality coffee and pastries.

 It’s not just the public who get special treatment; Roots consider their staff to be their best asset – the one thing that makes them stand out from the market.
 Baristas joining them in their on-site cafe go through an intense three months of training.
 At the end of the onboarding, you have a team of quality baristas who love what they do.